rajnikant-yadav/javascript/javascriptObject/README.md

 <!-- **Short note of JAVASCRIPT Object** -->
-# Short note of JAVASCRIPT Object
+# Short note on JAVASCRIPT Object

 1. How to create JS Objects